MaximilianoA/Code-Projects/README.txt

 Most of these programs are entirely self-contained and can be run on their own.
 However, they could easily be converted to classes.

-Feel free to look through if your trying to solve a similar problem.
+Feel free to look through if you're trying to solve a similar problem.
-Mostly python
+(Mostly python)